Essential Oils For Common Winter Illnesses

 Essential oils for colds

-Symptoms of the common cold are most effectively fought with essential oils that possess anti-viral properties, plus anti-bacterial qualities for the follow-up infections that sometimes occur after viral infections.
+Symptoms of the common cold are most effectively fought with essential oils that possess anti-viral properties, plus anti-bacterial qualities for the follow-up problems that sometimes occur after viral infections.
 Essential oils encourage the body to protect itself against such infections in a safe and natural way.
 Choose essential oils such as tea tree, ravensara, thyme, peppermint, and lemon to both protect and fight back against the common winter cold.

 Essential oils for flu